fsprojects/fantomas/docs/docs/contributors/Getting Started.md

 This will update your fork with the latest from `fsprojects/fantomas` on your machine and push those updates to your remote fork.

+## Preview SDK

+In this repository, we wish to dog-food the latest F# compiler features.
+Compiler flag [--test:GraphBasedChecking](https://github.com/dotnet/fsharp/pull/14494) in particular.
+You can download a preview SDK from [here](https://github.com/dotnet/installer#installers-and-binaries).
+Make sure to install the `Release/7.0.4xx` SDK.

 ## Initial build

 After cloning the repository, you should restore the local dotnet tools and the solution: